 The Arm Lift (Brachioplasty) Procedure

 Dr. Lynam offers a number of options for brachioplasty.
 If skin quality is good and excess fat is the problem, then liposuction alone is possible.
 Most often, excision of excess skin is needed with excess fat removal, making the arm lift procedure necessary.

 During arm lift surgery, the incision is placed on the inside of the upper arm and may extend from the underarm to the elbow.
 Incision length will depend on the amount of excess skin and fat that needs to be removed.
 Brachioplastyprocedures are done on an outpatient basistake2 hours to perform, and are done with the patient under general anesthesia.
 There is usually one drain tube per arm placed to remove any small amount of fluid collection for the first week following arm lift surgery.

 After Arm Lift (Brachioplasty) Surgery

 Drain tubes are removed one week following the arm lift surgery.
 Your arms may be swollen, bruised and sore for several weeks after the arm lift procedure.
-Scars created to perform the brachioplasty (arm lift) procedure are permanent and fade with time.
+Scars created to perform the brachioplasty procedure are permanent but fade with time.
 After drain removal, an elastic sleeve is placed and worn 12 hours a day for 1 month to help reduce swelling and support the skin.
 Approximately 75-80% of the swelling is gone 1 month after the arm lift surgery and any remaining swelling fades away over the next 3-4 month period.
 Vigorous exercise routines may resume 6-8 weeks after your arm lift procedure, and you may return to work one week after surgery.

 “I have wanted an arm lift for the past 10 years